Photo by Kamira / Shutterstock

 Article continues below advertisement

-Instead of postponing its original May 7–10 dates, the Frieze New York contemporary art fair on Randall’s Island is hosting a virtual fair with online viewing rooms for more than 200 exhibitors (open to the public from May 8 to 15).
+Instead of postponing its original May 7–10 dates, the Frieze New York contemporary art fair on Randall’s Island hosted a virtual fair with online viewing rooms for more than 200 exhibitors (open to the public from May 8 to 15).

 The 10th annual New York City Poetry Festival, which was scheduled to take place on Governors Island July 25–26, 2020, has been officially postponed to July 2021.